 … As I mentioned before 1994 during the medical examination typical findings for rheumatoid arthritis were made.
-The diagnosis was: onset of severe rheumatoid arthritis with an aggressive course,
+The diagnosis was: onset of severe rheumatoid arthritis with an aggressive course.

-My own experiences with RA led me to the view on stress-related rheumatoid arthritis as a degenerative disease (caused and maintained by a lack of sound movement combined with overburdening tension of muscles and connective tissue) of the locomotory system.
+By my experiences with successfully healing RA over 18 years ago stress-related rheumatoid arthritis is a degenerative disease (caused and maintained by a lack of sound movement combined with overburdening tension of muscles and connective tissue) of the locomotory system.

 Stress means tension.